lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 - Second and third phases of the `_processExtraDataItem` internal methods should be updated;
 - Existing `ExtraDataListOnlySupportsSingleTx` error type should be replaced with the new `UnexpectedExtraDataLength` error type.

+More implementation details can be found in the [Expand the third phase in Oracle specification](https://hackmd.io/HCXVrrZAQNCm_IC0lYvJjw?view#Implementation-Details).

 ```solidity
 error UnexpectedExtraDataLength();